-SlimBlade Trackball review
+SlimBlade Trackball full review

 There’s always been those who’ll use a trackball in preference to a mouse or trackpad.
 Other than aesthetics there’s very good reasons for this, not least that employing different controllers is an effective way to reduce risk of Repetitive Stress Injury (RSI) when using your Mac.